 Microsoft Teams Vulnerability Patch

-In 2020, a weaponized GIF image was unleashed that put a highlight on Microsoft Teams security issues.
+In 2020, a weaponized GIF image was unleashed that highlighted Microsoft Teams’ security issues.
 It showed the vulnerability of the Teams tool’s security capabilities.
 Now, Microsoft has doubled down on its efforts to improve data security in the cloud-based tool by releasing the Vulnerability Patch.

 With the arrival of the patch, it aims to address all of the above-mentioned vulnerabilities within the tool.
 This will give organizations that rely on Microsoft Teams to collaborate with other members, more confidence that confidential information is safe and won’t be accessed by malicious individuals.
 With the work-from-home setup still very much the case for many organizations, these threats will continue to exist as employees will rely on collaborative tools to perform their daily tasks.

-The Vulnerability Patch, alongside the end-to-end encryption, are some of the ways that the company is pushing its efforts to address Microsoft Teams security issues.
+The Vulnerability Patch, alongside the end-to-end encryption, is one of the ways that the company is pushing its efforts to address Microsoft Teams security issues.